“A leader who does not confront broken commitments encourages polite complacency.” – Fred Kofman

 Making and maintaining a commitment is good communication hygiene.
 On both sides of the table, it requires us to summon the candor to make a request and respond to the ask.
 It requires us to ask good questions, to set context and expectations.
 It requires that we have and state a clear yes or a clear no. Ultimately, it requires us to deliver on our word.
 (Just these things alone can be challenging for individuals, so while the anatomy of making a commitment is quite simple, doing so requires our best adult selves at the helm.)

-My partner Khalid often touted that trust consists of three parts: competency, sincerity, and reliability.
+Trust consists of three parts–competency, sincerity, and reliability.
 We need to know that someone can do the thing, is genuine when they say they will do the thing, and has consistently done things and done them well.
 Without any one of these three components, we doubt whether we can trust someone.
 Making and keeping commitments builds these qualities so that others can trust us.